ilya-galperin/SF-EvictionTracker/README.md

 This project is hosted in the AWS ecosystem and uses the following resources:

 EC2 -
-- t2.medium - dedicated resource for Airflow, managed by AWS Instant Scheduler to complete the daily DAG run and shut off after execution
+- t2.medium - dedicated resource for Airflow, managed by AWS Instance Scheduler to complete the daily DAG run and shut off after execution
 - t2.small - used to host Metabase, always online

 RDS -